coins-docs/coins-docs.github.io/docs/rest-api.md

 ```

 This endpoint converts digital assets into real-world cash, making it easy for users to withdraw their funds as cash.
 It provides a streamlined and secure process for cashing out, ensuring that users can access their funds quickly and easily.
 Additionally, this API endpoint ensures that users' financial information is kept secure and confidential, providing a safe and reliable way to withdraw funds.
-It is best to no longer use this endpoint, only compatible with the old endpoint.
+It is best to no longer use this endpoint; it is only compatible with the old endpoint.

 Name        | Type   | Mandatory | Description
 ------------|--------|-----------| ------------